Participation Criteria and Registration

 Registration and USB/Disk Drop-off

-Student registration begins at 8:00 a.m. and ends at 9:00 a.m. on Saturday, February 8, 2014.
-Undergraduate students will check in and drop off their presentation (on CD or USB that will be returned).
-Breakfast will be provided in the main lobby of Ward Circle Building.
-Graduate students will check in and drop off their presentation (on CD or USB that will be returned).
-Breakfast will be availalbe in the Terrace Level Graduate Student Lounge in Kogod.
+Student registration begins at 8:00 a.m. and ends at 9:00 a.m. on Saturday, February 7, 2015.
+Undergraduate students will check in and drop off their presentation (on CD or USB that will be returned) in the main lobby of Ward Circle Building.
+Breakfast will be provided.
+Graduate students will check in and drop off their presentation (on CD or USB that will be returned) in the Terrace Level Lounge in Kogod.
+Breakfast will be available.

 USB/Disk Drop-off Deadline: 8:45 a.m.
-A CD or USB drive containing the final copy of the presentation must be submitted by 8:45 a.m. on Saturday, February 8, 2014 at registration.
-All team members must register by 9:00 a.m.
-If needed, free blank CDs are available in KSB room 1 or 2.
+A CD or USB drive containing the final copy of the presentation must be submitted by 8:45 a.m. on Saturday, February 7, 2015 at registration.
+All team members must be checked in by 9:00 a.m.

 In the morning preliminary round, teams will be assigned to a room with approximately 4 judges.